Skip to main content

 Best Activities in March

-Doge's Palace and St. Mark's Basilica Skip-the-Line Tours
+Doge's Palace and St Mark's Basilica Skip-the-Line Tours

-Venetian Food Walking Tours Through Castello
+Venetian Bacari Food Walking Tours

-Venetian Mask-Making Workshops
+Venetian Mask-Making and Artisan Workshops

 March Events & Festivals